 Secure Time gathers information from the registry – it collects time stamp data and matches them with the time.
 If anything goes wrong with the Secure Time functionality, your system may start showing the wrong date and time.

-So even if you changed the time and date manually, it will show a time in the past on restart of the computer.
-It happens on Windows machines since the Secure Time functionality is turned on, by default.
+So even if you manually change the time and date, the computer will show a time in the past when restarted.
+This happens on Windows machines since the Secure Time functionality is turned on by default.

 To solve this issue, you need to force Windows to synchronize time.